 (e) prescribe or regulate any other matter relating to the packaging of goods whether or not similar to the matters referred to in paragraphs (a), (b), (c) or (d).

-(4) In this section, “specified” means specified in the regulations.
+(4) In this section, specified means specified in the regulations.

 67. Prohibition on supply of goods not complying with packaging standards